You can access geodatabases using ArcGIS client software including the following:

-The geodatabase version for an enterprise geodatabase is stored in a system table.
-It indicates what client version you used to create or upgrade the geodatabase.
-For example, if you create an enterprise geodatabase from ArcMap 10.6.1, the geodatabase version is 10.6.1.
-If you subsequently upgrade the same geodatabase using ArcGIS Pro 2.6, the geodatabase version is 10.8.1.2.6.
-Be aware that this geodatabase version is primarily used by Esri Support to troubleshoot issues; it does not entirely reflect the functionality available to you, as a lot of geodatabase functionality is implemented in the clients that access the geodatabase and not in the geodatabase itself.
+The geodatabase version for an enterprise geodatabase is stored in a system table and is available to the geodatabase administrator from the Database Properties dialog box.
+The version indicates what client version you used to create or upgrade the geodatabase.
+This geodatabase version is primarily used by Esri Support to troubleshoot issues; it does not entirely reflect the functionality available to you, because a lot of geodatabase functionality is implemented in the clients that access the geodatabase and not in the geodatabase itself.

 The following rules apply for compatibility: